 Sec.
 2-94.
-Participation in Procurement.
+Participation in procurement.

-- (a) The procurement of goods and services must be accomplished in a manner that exhibits the highest level of ethical behavior so as to protect the integrity of the procurement process and ensure compliance with state and federal laws.
-To ensure transparency, impartiality, accountability and professionalism, the following process is adopted for the procurements of goods or services exceeding \$50,000 and for the procurement of professional and consulting services: - (1) The City Manager, or his designee, will acquire and evaluate bids and proposals in accordance with state and federal purchasing laws;
+(a) The procurement of goods and services must be accomplished in a manner that exhibits the highest level of ethical behavior so as to protect the integrity of the procurement process and ensure compliance with state and federal laws.
+To ensure transparency, impartiality, accountability and professionalism, the following process is adopted for the procurements of goods or services exceeding \$50,000.00 and for the procurement of professional and consulting services:

-- (2) The City Manager, or his designee, will negotiate a contract with the most responsive and responsible bidder or proposer; - (3) Once the terms of the contract have been negotiated, the City Manager, or his designee, will make a recommendation to city council; - (4) City council will vote to accept the bid and award the contract to the recommended bidder or proposer, or reject all of the bids. - (b) The City Manager will maintain and enforce internal purchasing policies and procedures consistent with this section. - (c) An Official must not, other than as permitted by law, knowingly obtain, disclose, or discuss bid or proposal information or source selection information with prospective bidders, proposers, or contractors before the bids or proposals are received or before voting to award the contract.
+- (1) The city manager, or his designee, will acquire and evaluate bids and proposals in accordance with state and federal purchasing laws; - (2) The city manager, or his designee, will negotiate a contract with the most responsive and responsible bidder or proposer; - (3) Once the terms of the contract have been negotiated, the city manager, or his designee, will make a recommendation to city council; - (4) City council will vote to accept the bid and award the contract to the recommended bidder or proposer, or reject all of the bids. - (b) The city manager will maintain and enforce internal purchasing policies and procedures consistent with this section. - (c) An official must not, other than as permitted by law, knowingly obtain, disclose, or discuss bid or proposal information or source selection information with prospective bidders, proposers, or contractors before the bids or proposals are received or before voting to award the contract.

 DIVISION 4.
-CAMPAIGN ACTIVITY.
+CAMPAIGN ACTIVITY

 Sec.
 2-95.
-Campaign Activity.
+Campaign activity.

-- (a) The requirements set out in this section are inclusive of those in the Texas Election Code, and nothing in this section should be construed to limit obligations imposed by the Texas Election Code. - (b) Fair Campaign Practices Act.
-The City Secretary will post a list of all candidates that have signed the Code of Fair Campaign Practices (Texas Election Code chapter 258) on the city's webpage. - (c) Campaign Contributions. - (1) An individual may not make a contribution in support of, or opposition to, a candidate for city office under a name other than the name by which the individual is identified for legal purposes. - (2) A contribution must be made in the name of the individual who owns and is contributing the thing of value, and the individual may not make a contribution on behalf of another individual. - (3) It is unlawful for any person who is an adverse party in any pending litigation against the city, or who has an ownership interest of 10 percent or more in any entity that is an adverse party to the city in any pending litigation to contribute or donate any funds to any candidate for city office if the litigation seeks recovery of an unspecified amount or of an amount in excess of \$25,000, exclusive of costs of court and attorneys' fees.
+- (a) The requirements set out in this section are inclusive of those in the Texas Election Code, and nothing in this section should be construed to limit obligations imposed by the Texas Election Code. - (b) Fair campaign practices act.
+The city secretary will post a list of all candidates that have signed the Code of Fair Campaign Practices (V.T.C.A Election Code ch.
+258) on the city's webpage. - (c) Campaign contributions. - (1) An individual may not make a contribution in support of, or opposition to, a candidate for city office under a name other than the name by which the individual is identified for legal purposes. - (2) A contribution must be made in the name of the individual who owns and is contributing the thing of value, and the individual may not make a contribution on behalf of another individual. - (3) It is unlawful for any person who is an adverse party in any pending litigation against the city, or who has an ownership interest of ten percent or more in any entity that is an adverse party to the city in any pending litigation to contribute or donate any funds to any candidate for city office if the litigation seeks recovery of an unspecified amount or of an amount in excess of \$25,000.00, exclusive of costs of court and attorneys' fees.
 Such restriction is not applicable to attorneys representing a person or entity in pending litigation against the city.
 It is the duty of any candidate to refuse to accept any contribution that may be offered by a person who is known to the candidate to have a litigation interest described in this section.
-If a candidate unknowingly accepts a contribution in contravention of the foregoing provision, then it is the duty of the candidate to return the contribution within 10 calendar days after the candidate becomes aware of the litigation.

-(d) Required filings.
+If a candidate unknowingly accepts a contribution in contravention of the foregoing provision, then it is the duty of the candidate to return the contribution within ten calendar days after the candidate becomes aware of the litigation. - (d) Required filings. - Each candidate must file with his or her application, consent and affidavit of candidate, a written statement acknowledging that he or she has received a copy of this code of ethical conduct.